 There are good reasons that arts institutions haven’t aggressively pursued this kind of research in the past.
 One of the biggest obstacles for arts and culture impact research is the issue of taste, or more technically, self-selection bias.
 You will rarely have a broad nationally representative sample of people who encounter a specific play, opera, concert, museum exhibition, or a book, film or TV show that doesn’t have blockbuster status.
 Harry Potter?
 Sure.
 Chimerica?
 Not so much.

 I believe that the kind of research that we’ve been doing at the Lear Center – especially our recent research measuring the impact of documentary and narrative films – can be used to measure the impact of just about any artistic work – as long as we can find enough people who have encountered it.

 One of my concerns about arts and cultural impact research is that we often confuse outputs with outcomes.
 We count butts in seats and collect turnstile data, but we shrug our shoulders when asked about the consequences of that participation.
 We may go so far as to find out whether audience members were absorbed by the work, but I would argue that we ought to go one step further and find out whether it affected things like knowledge levels, attitudes and even behavior.
 Armed with this evidence, we are on firmer ground when we ask for precious resources – particularly public funds – to be spent on the arts.
 If we can demonstrate the power of culture to educate and enlighten, we should have no shortage of funders who are looking for proven tools to do exactly that.

-Video of the event is forthcoming.
+and Techniques.
+Video is forthcoming.
 For some of the blow-by-blow, check out the Twitter hashtag #NEACVP